akshuvo/one-page-checkout-for-edd/README.md

-# one-page-checkout-for-edd
-One Page Checkout for Easy Digital Downloads
+# One Page Checkout for Easy Digital Downloads